Frame Guidance: Training-Free Guidance for Frame-Level Control in Video Diffusion Models: Experiments

 \textbf{Depth map / Sketch guidance} ~ Furthermore, \fg supports general types of frame-level signals, such as depth maps and sketches, which offer more user-friendly conditioning compared to RGB images as input.
 Using the general input guidance defined in \cref{method:loss}, \fg is capable of generating high-quality guided videos as shown in \autoref{fig:figure1}(e) and (f).

 \textbf{Video style transfer} ~ We extend \fg to video editing tasks.
 Taking a video as input, we apply \fg to generate an edited video that follows a reference style.
-Video style transfer can be achieved by applying a simple V2V SDEdit~\citep{meng2022sdedit} in the detail stage.
+It can be achieved by applying a simple SDEdit~\citep{meng2022sdedit} with a small noise.
 This results in preserving the original motion and layout while successfully transferring the reference style, as in \autoref{fig:other-cases}(b).

 \textbf{Multi condition guidance} ~ \fg can integrate multiple input types by combining losses.
-As shown in \autoref{fig:other-cases}(c), we apply guidance to intermediate frames, combining the depth map loss and sketch loss for the CogX-Interp model.
+As shown in \autoref{fig:other-cases}(c) top, we apply guidance to intermediate frames, combining the depth map loss and sketch loss for the CogX-Interp model.
 The generated video demonstrates smooth motion that follows the input signals, showing the flexibility of \fg in handling complex scenarios.
+As shown in \autoref{fig:other-cases}(c) bottom, combining style and loop losses enables the generation of stylized looping videos.
+We provide additional examples on multi condition guidance in \autoref{app:fig-style_loop}.